 My passion for travel quickly grew into a desire to experience diverse cultures, people and stories.
 My late twenties were spent teaching English in Azerbaijan, learning Italian in Italy, exploring indigenous psychedelics and working as a travel writer for Best of Peru, followed by a stint living in an eco village in Wales, where I built ‘hobbit’ houses.
 The house was featured on Grand Designs with Kevin McCloud - also a lovely chap!

-Now at the ripe old age of 37, I live in Wales and occasionally I'm convinced that I've escaped the grips of my quarter life crisis.
-I am now making my podcast 'The Hitchhiker' a fascinating account of the people and cultures that I come across as I hitchhike around various places, the podcast is being produced by a Cardiff based production company, Terrier Productions.
+Now at the ripe old age of 37, I spend most of my time in Europe and occasionally I'm convinced that I've escaped the grips of my quarter life crisis.
+I am now making my own podcast 'The Hitchhiker' which is a fascinating account of the people and cultures I come across as I hitchhike around various countries.
 When not shaking my thumb at strangers I also act as a key judge in the Australian Podcasting Awards.